Takefusa Kubo: Mallorca (loan)

-Loans to Villarreal and Getafe (loan)
+Loans to Villarreal and Getafe

 On 10 August 2020, he was loaned to Villarreal until the end of the 2020–21 season.
 After being mainly used as a substitute, his loan was cut short on 8 January 2021.

 Immediately after leaving Villarreal, Kubo moved to fellow top-tier side Getafe on loan for the remainder of the season.

-Return to Mallorca (loan)
+Return to Mallorca

 On 12 August 2021, Kubo rejoined Mallorca on a season-long loan.
 On 4 December, Kubo scored a stoppage-time winner in a 2–1 victory at the Wanda Metropolitano against Atlético Madrid.

 Real Sociedad

 On 19 July 2022, Kubo joined Real Sociedad on a permanent deal, becoming the first Japanese player to sign with the club.
 Kubo marked his debut by scoring the only goal in a 1–0 win away to Cádiz in their opening game of the season in La Liga.
 On 18 September 2023, Kubo's adept performance against his former club Real Madrid earned him recognition despite Real Sociedad's 2–1 defeat.
 On 22 October 2023, Kubo was instrumental in leading Real Sociedad to a 1–0 win over Mallorca, earning the man-of-the-match title for his performance.

+On 18 April 2026 Kubo came off the bench in the 88th minute as Real Sociedad beat Atletico Madrid on penalties to win the Copa del Rey.

 International career

 Kubo has been involved in Japan national teams from U-15 to senior level.
 At the age of fifteen, he was selected to the Japan U-20 national team for the 2017 FIFA U-20 World Cup.

 Shortly before turning eighteen, Kubo was named in the squad for the 2019 Copa América, which marked his first call up to the senior squad.
 He made his debut on 9 June 2019 in a friendly against El Salvador, as a 67th-minute substitute for Takumi Minamino.
 In July 2021, he was included in the 22-player squad of the under-23 team for the 2020 Summer Olympics.

 On 22 July 2021, Kubo scored Japan's first goal against South Africa in the 2020 Olympics.

 On 1 November 2022, Kubo was named in the Japan squad for the 2022 FIFA World Cup, where he started in the group stage victories over Germany and Spain, despite being subbed off early in both matches.

+On 15 May 2026, Kubo was selected in the 26-man squad for the 2026 FIFA World Cup.

 Personal life

-He is the cousin of Japanese middle-distance runner Rin Kubo.
+Kubo speaks Spanish fluently, and also capable in speaking English.